 Although most services in most public libraries are free, there are some charges which you may have to pay.
 Some libraries have a small membership charge and most levy fines for the late return of books or other borrowed items.
 There is usually a small charge for reservations or requests.
 Ask at your local library for details.
 All public libraries charge for photocopying.

 Some requirements will vary, depending on the library service, but the following apply to most, if not all, library services:

-There is more information on public libraries on the Department of the Environment, Community and Local Government website.
+There is more information on public libraries on the Department of Housing, Planning, Community and Local Government website.